pclub-iitj/dottobot-simulator/README.md

 # Dottobot Simulator

 Dottobot Simulator help two different codes play this game against one another simulating the real world experience.
-Source code for the Dottobot AI game organized during Nimble 2012.
+This project has the source code for the Dottobot AI game organized during Nimble 2012.
 Simulator designed and developed by @nishchay2192 and @sankha93.
 It is written in JAVA.

 ## Instructions to run